Guide written by:

 - the quality of the cooking plate: enamelled cast iron is a good mid-range option if your budget allows it;

-- the number of burners for managing cooking times.
+- the number of burners: to help you manage cooking times.

-Plancha grills are cookingappliances originating from Spain.
-They are designed to sear meats and vegetables using high temperaturesof over 350°.
+Originating from Spain, plancha grills are designed to sear meats and vegetables using temperatures of over 350°.

-These grills are made up of a cooking plate, adjustment knobs, one or several burners and a frame.
+These grills are made up of a high-temperature cooking plate, adjustment knobs, one or several burners and a frame.
 Fairly compact cooking appliances, planchas are usually set on top of a trolley.
-The quality of a plancha depends on the material used to form the cooking plate, the finish of the grill and the power rating of the appliance.
+The quality of a plancha grill depends on the material used to form the cooking plate, the finish of the grill and the power rating of the appliance.

-If you're looking for a high-quality plancha grill (and don't want to splash out on a professional range) your best bet will be a model equipped with a cast iron cooking plate, stainlesssteel frame, threegasburners with an overall running power of at least 7,500 W to ensure a fast heat-up time.
+If you're looking for a high-quality plancha grill and don't want to splash out on a professional range, your best bet will be a model equipped with a cast iron cooking plate, stainless steel frame, three gas burners and an overall running power of at least 7,500 W for fast heat-up.

-The power source of a plancha will determine how quickly it is able to heat up and how much heat it can put out.
-Regardless of the technology, the parts used to heat a plancha – either a heating element or a burner – will be installed under its cooking plate.
+The power source of a plancha grill determines how quickly it is able to heat up and how much heat it can put out.
+Regardless of the technology, the parts used to heat a plancha – whether this be a heating element or a burner – will be installed under the cooking plate.

 Electric plancha grills

-While the heating elements used for electric plancha grills do ensure quick heat-up times, it'll always be slower to reach top temperatures than a gas plancha.
-That said, electric planchas are safer to use and usually offer a wattage of 1,600 to 3,300 Watts (W) per element.
-The maximum power produced is usually around 6.5 kW.
+While the heating element used to heat electric planchas does ensure quick heat-up times, it'll always be slower to reach top temperatures than a gas plancha.
+That said, electric planchas are safer to use and usually offer a wattage of 1,600 to 3,300 W. The maximum power produced is usually around 6.5 kW.

 Gas plancha grills

-Gas plancha grills – powered by butane or propane gas.
+Gas plancha grills are usually powered by butane or propane gas.
 These grills are more powerful and designed to reach higher temperatures in less time.
-The overall heating power supplied by the burners can be over 15 kW.
+The burners of a gas plancha can produce over 15 kW.

 Gas plancha grills